dmentipl/dmentipl.github.io/index.rst

 Software
 --------

-I write software in Python and (modern) Fortran.
+I write software in Python, Julia, and (modern) Fortran.

 For example, I am the main author of `Plonk
 <https://github.com/dmentipl/plonk>`__, a smoothed particle hydrodynamics